NEWS AND EVENTS

 Follow up data from the QI program at Stanford University breast imaging section

-Follow up data from the QI program at Stanford University breast imaging section confirm a significant decrease in repeat/additional images required after completion of project.
-Images were more consistent, less technologist's time required as well as less room time required.
-Better patient flow and satisfaction were noted.
+Follow up data from the QI program at Stanford University breast imaging section confirms a significant decrease in repeat/additional images.
+Images are more consistent, less technologist's time required.
+Less room time required.
+Better patient flow and satisfaction.
+Major cost saving.

 Dr Kivitz provided a QI program for the breast imaging section of Stanford University

-Later in the day, Dr Kivitz lectured the radiologists, including faculty, fellows and residents, to help them establish uniform standards of expectation for clinical images.
-During this presentation MQSA standards were explained and stressed along with the importance for all radiologists to have the same expectations for image quality.
-Without uniform expectation from the radiologists, technologists may be confused and quality may falter.
+Later in the day, Dr Kivitz lectures the radiologists, including faculty, fellows and residents, to establish uniform standards of expectation for clinical images.
+MQSA standards are explained and stressed.
+The importance for all radiologists to have the same expectations for image quality is stressed.
+Without uniform expectations from the radiologists, technologists may be confused, and quality may falter.

-This program was part of several presentations on quality and MQSA that Dr Kivitz has given to the breast imaging section of Stanford University.
+This is one of several presentations on quality and MQSA that Dr Kivitz presents before the breast imaging section of Stanford University.

 OCTOBER 21, 2013